gradido/gradido/docu/Concepts/TechnicalRequirements/UC_X-Com-Tx_per_Link.md

 example: `https://gdd.gradido.net`/redeem/`3a5839be29f1`

-In consequence how the transaction-link is created the recipient will be routed on activation to the community of the sender.
+In consequence of these technical details the transaction-link is created, the recipient will be routed on activation to the community of the sender.

 With receiving a redeem-link request the payload of this link will be validated: